Our Mission: To Help Other Road Riders by Sharing Experience-Driven HOW-TO Knowledge

 One-stop shopping for everything you want and need to know about road riding.
 How great is that?!

-I started cycling in the late 1980s my freshman year in college, and was an editor in the early 1990s at the print magazine, Texas Bicyclist.
+I started cycling in the late 1980s during my freshman year in college, and was an editor in the early 1990s at the print magazine, Texas Bicyclist.
 When the opportunity arose to take over at Road Bike Rider in 2018, I jumped at it!
 I had been following the email newsletter for around 10 years.
 I’m excited to continue serving other long time readers, and to attract new readers to the site and newsletter.
 If you’re reading this and haven’t subscribed to our email newsletter yet, then I hope you’ll join us.
 If you’re on Strava, join the club there too.

 Contributor, Former Publisher